-The survey was sent to 12 residents and 12 staff using Google Forms.
-100% response rate was achieved.
-91% of the residents agreed that they planned on using the surgical video database.
-Amongst the residents, the most common resource reported for preparing for surgery was Hinman's Atlas of Urologic Surgery.
-The second most common resource was YouTube.
+A survey was sent to 12 residents and 12 staff from Dalhousie's urology department via Google forms; a 100% response rate was achieved.
+Most (91%) of the residents stated they planned on using the surgical video database.
+Among the residents, the most common resource reported for preparing for surgery was Hinman's Atlas of Urologic Surgery; the second most common resource was YouTube.
 All residents agreed that the database will improve their learning in the operating room based on videos accrued so far.
-Of the residents who had already used the database, all of them felt more confident and well-prepared for cases after using the surgical recordings when compared to their typical resources used for preparation (YouTube, Hinman's).
+Of the residents who had already used the database, all of them felt more confident and well-prepared for cases after using the surgical recordings when compared to their typical preparatory resources used.
 All attendings surveyed agreed that the database will help residents prepare for procedures.